JimWhiting91/guppy_convergence/README.md

 Many scripts reference `five_aside_STAR`, this is simply the shorthand name given to the main dataset (five HP and five LP populations, STAR = shorthand name for the genome assembly used).

 #### VCF Data
-VCF data is available from dryad: XXX, store in `VCFs/`.
-There are two main VCFs, a phased VCF with WGS from the 10 focal guppy populations, and an additional unphased VCF that includes additional data from six P. wingei individuals.
-The P. wingei VCF is used for introgression analyses, but all other analyses are run on the main VCF.
-Also available are the smoove SV VCFs that are used for within-river Fst analysis of SVs.
+VCF data is available from FigShare, doi:10.6084/m9.figshare.14315771, store in `VCFs/`.
+The main VCF here is used in the majority of analyses, and this version of the VCF has been phased by beagle/shapeit.
+For introgression analyses, we included additional available data for Poecilia wingei (see manuscript).
+Smoove-called SV VCFs are located in `SV_and_coverage/data/`.

 #### General data and functions
 General functions can be found in `R/`, these are sourced in various R scripts and the path may need updating to reflect their current path.
 These include important functions such as the liftover of scaffold 000094F_0 positions to the updated chr20.